-Either way, Lumber Grand will walk you through the how to restain wood guide step by step.
-Restaining furniture costs way less than buying new stuff, plus you get to pick precisely how it looks.
+Either way, Lumber Grand will walk you through the how to refinish wood guide step by step.
+Restaining furniture costs way less than buying new items, plus you get to pick precisely how it looks.
 Read more!

-What You Need to Know Before Restaining Wood
+What You Need to Know Before Refinishing Wood

 The next section on how to redo wood furniture cover: